danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

   * aside using raw sql since rails migration dsl does not support trigger
 * more explain re: `Query time: **~283 ms** for just 100k rows` - mention in production with thousands of simultaneous users, this was taking minutes
 * mention somewhere: focused on search perf so will not show any UI, will only use rails and psql consoles
-* intro mentions ingredients, but I'm not covering that here...
-  * even ingredients isn't really relevant to the ts vector perf issue, maybe leave it out? (it was relevant to the bulk population though, maybe second blog post or make this one bigger?)
 * edit